Felix-Ku/COMP3297-SSEFinder/README.md

 - PostgreSQL

 ### Function of application to be implemented
-- Allow input and store of data by staffs
+- (Through admin page?)
+Allow input and store of data by staffs
 - Allow staff to search for cases using case number
 - Allow staff to select a case, and allow staff to then input detail information of attendance at social events for it.
     - Venue name (a restaurant name, for example)